bladage/Sdat/README.md

 It is implemented by GNU Radio, but the concept is described in a way that other software and hardware can realize this system, too.

-The considered indicators are the tranfer function, the signal-to-noise ratio (SNR), the total harmonic distortion (THD), the gain, and the linear dynamic range (LDR) of audio equipment.
+The considered indicators are the transfer function, the signal-to-noise ratio (SNR), the total harmonic distortion (THD), the gain, and the linear dynamic range (LDR) of audio equipment.
 The presented implementation uses the sound card of a personal computer (PC) as a measuring instrument.
 The input of the device under test